 Dear Friends and Family,

-As you know, my beautiful mother Sheila Bebchick has been fighting advanced breast cancer for over nine years.
-Throughout all the almost daily treatments, doctors' appointments, clinical trials and tests, she has stayed positive and strong.
-She is both my constant inspiration and my hero.
+As you may know, my beautiful mother Sheila Bebchick passed away on April 18 after fighting advanced breast cancer for close to 10 years.
+Throughout all the almost daily treatments, doctors’ appointments, clinical trials and tests, she stayed positive and strong up until the very end.
+She continues to be my constant inspiration and my hero.
+I miss her terribly.

 In early December 2013, just after my 39th birthday, I was diagnosed with stage 1 breast cancer.
 In light of my family history, I had been a part of a high-risk surveillance group, demanding early mammograms and ultrasounds, which ultimately led to the early detection of my cancer and may have even saved my life.

 Inspired by my mother’s example, I found the most amazing team of doctors and made the difficult decision to be as aggressive as possible with surgery: a bilateral mastectomy with reconstruction.
-Multiple planned surgeries and countless doctor visits under my belt, I am living my new normal.
+Multiple planned surgeries and countless doctor visits under my belt, I am living my new normal and have reached my 3.5-year survivorship.

 Despite my diagnosis and everything subsequent, I still consider myself lucky; my breast cancer was caught early.
 I tested negative for BRCA and all other known genetic panels (despite me now being 4th generation) and the cancer was small enough and didn’t spread to my lymph nodes enabling me to avoid any chemotherapy and radiation.

 There is a great deal of time spent thinking when you are confronted with a life-changing illness.
-It is hard to put your breast cancer behind you when a member of your family continues to struggle; when friends call and tell you they’ve been diagnosed; when you see pink everywhere.
+It is hard to put your breast cancer behind you when you’ve watched a family member struggle; when friends call and tell you they’ve been diagnosed; when you see pink everywhere.
 This is why we race.
 This is why I don’t stay silent.
 You can do everything right--exercise, live a healthy lifestyle, even run marathons-and it can still happen.
 The time is now for all of us to stand up and do what each of us can to make a difference.

 Be an advocate for yourself and others!